selwynpolit/d9book/book/render.md

 $variables['back_home_link'] = $back_home_link
 ```
-and in the template you would expect to see something like:
+and in the template, you would expect to see something like:

 ```twig
 {{ content.back_home_link }}